Zhou-Weichen/DD-Eval/scripts/CV-DD/README.md

-# 🔬 NCFM Evaluation Report
+# 🔬 CV-DD Evaluation Report

 ### This directory documents the **reproduction results** for the **[CV-DD](https://github.com/Jiacheng8/CV-DD)** method.
 ---